 - If you unknowingly receive bitcoins that have been tainted, mixing them can make the bitcoin usable again.
 For example, Coinbase has rejected bitcoins awarded from gambling sites

 Finally, it all comes down to privacy.
 No matter how you use your bitcoin, you have the right to do so anonymously.
 It is no one’s business but your own how you spend your money.

 Where are the real links?

 Without verified SSL certificates, it can be difficult to distinguish between phishing scams and the real deal on the DarkNet.
 We recommend corroborating onion links at multiple, distinct sources around the web to ensure the site you interact with is legitimate.
 We give a link to Grams‘ Helix Light tumbler in our bitcoin mixing tutorial.
-You can also check the list of known Helix scam and phishing sites pinned to the top of the r/grams subreddit.

 But don’t take our word for it.
 Triple and quadruple check your links at other reputable sites as well.

 Choose mixers with plenty of good feedback from multiple sources on the web.
 Mixers that offer PGP-encrypted guarantees are a definite bonus, but the forged Bitcoin Blender site has this as well, so don’t rely solely on that.
 If you plan to mix a large sum of bitcoin, start with the minimum amount as a test to ensure that your deposit goes through.

 Once you’ve got a working link, save it in an encrypted, password-protected note on your computer or external drive.
 You never know if a site that pointed you to the correct URL in the past has been compromised in some way, so rely on yourself first when possible.